FREQUENTLY ASKED QUESTIONS

-January 2021 – There are currently 29 charter schools operating across 31 different locations within New Hampshire.
-Together these public schools serve over 4,200 full-time students in “brick and mortar” schools.
+October 2023 – There are currently 34 approved public charter schools in New Hampshire.
+Together these public schools serve over 4,900 full-time students in “brick and mortar” schools.
 The Virtual charter school or VLACS, is the state’s only virtual charter school.
-VLACS serves approximately 12,000 students annual.
+VLACS serves approximately 12,000 students annually.
 The majority of students that attend VLACS attend their local traditional public school but choose to take one or more classes through VLACS.

 - All charter schools are independent, locally grown public schools, there are no charter management organizations (CMOs), (EMOs) or charter schools managed by “for-profit” groups in New Hampshire;

-- Eight charter high schools provide alternative education programs designed to serve disengaged or educationally disadvantaged students;
+- Six charter high schools provide alternative education programs designed to serve disengaged or educationally disadvantaged students;

 - Three charter schools designed to offer students multi-age classrooms & project based curriculum;